SusanaFreitas/phylotim/pipeline.md

         --strand-filter Ignore variants with >90% support on one strand [1] --output-vcf    If set to 1, outputs in VCF format --variants      Report only variant (SNP/indel) positions (mpileup2cns only) [0] --vcf-sample-list Add a list of sample names to use in the VCF header.
 This list should be in plain text, one sample per line, in the order that samples appear in the raw mpileup input.
+This option is only available after 1.13 version